corticalstack/corticalstack.github.io/ann.md

 tags: [artificial neural networks, convolutional neural networks, recurrent neural networks, spiking neural networks, normalized difference vegetation index, nvdi, ann, ai]
 ---
 # Neural Networks Detecting Intrusions And Attacks On Computer Networks
-Intrusion Detection Systems (IDS) were first proposed in 1980 by James P. Anderson to “improve the computer security auditing and surveillance capability of the customer’s systems”, and can be defined as “software or hardware systems that automate the process of monitoring the events occurring in a computer system or network, analysing them for signs of security problems”.
+Intrusion Detection Systems (IDS) can be defined as software or hardware systems that  automate the process of monitoring the events occurring in a computer system or network, analysing them for signs of security  problems.
 Today, they are an especially important component of computer network security architecture, given the increased  exposure of business critical process, product, financial, customer and employee internal systems and data to the internet including via Cloud deployment, IoT (Internet of Things), mobile self-service applications, B2B (Business to Business) and B2C (Business to Consumer) integration.

 With network firewalls, inbound network traffic is filtered according to a set of predefined rules, meaning malicious traffic can reach systems if no rules exist that match and flag such traffic.
 Similarly, signature based detection systems rely